 Or maybe I just don't want him to be.
 I haven't breathed a word of this to anybody, and I'm certainly not telling you, but I got unusually attached to him.
 Or rather, he got attached to me, and won me over.

-I've slept with countless people now.
-I'm what most people would call a slut, but I've never seen anything wrong with it.
-It's just the way I do things.
-You taught me to be proud of my body, and I am.
-I love using it to seduce people.
+I've slept with countless people, but the two of you are different.
+You taught me to be proud of my body.
+I am.
+I love using it to seduce people, turning into whatever gets them weak.
+It doesn't give women as much power as we'd like, but I have a power literally noone else in the world has, and I love that.
 But sometimes I get a very strong desire for someone to look on my natural form and appreciate and want that.

 You and Victor are the only two who have ever done that.
 But sometimes I think you do it out of philosophy.
 I'm glad not to hear your exact thoughts when we make love, but I can tell when you're not thinking of me.
 I probably shouldn't even call it that.
-We don't love each other, not really.
-We're very fond of each other, but that's all.
+We don't love each other like that, not really.

 You'd only have to ask, you know, and I'd gladly take on Charles' form for you.
 I even did it once.
 You got a stricken look in your eye and nearly threw me off the bed.
 That was some time ago, and I don't know what you'd do now, but I won't try again unless you ask.